 After 3 long semesters of self reflection, I have an announcement to make; I chose the wrong Master program!
 There, I said it.
 If you know me in real life then I’m sure this comes as no surprise but to my blog readers, it might.

-I messed up when choosing what path I wanted to follow for my higher education and that is no one’s fault but my own.
-So, let me share my mistake with you so that maybe you can avoid them yourself.
+I messed up when choosing what path I wanted to follow for my higher education and that’s no one’s fault but my own.
+So, let me share my mistakes with you so that maybe you can avoid them yourself.
 Here are 7 things to look out for so that you can detect earlier than I did, that your Bachelor, Master, or Professional degree may not be the right fit for you.

 You know you’ve chosen the wrong degree program when:

 …you have zero interest in the subject matter outside of class.

 I remember hearing all the time in high school to pick a course of study that you actually enjoy, something related to what you like doing outside of class.
 For me this was always super unhelpful because I genuinely liked learning about all sorts of things.
 And at the high school level, most material is published with the intent to keep hold of the short attention span of a younger student.

 What I would suggest if I could do it over again, would be to take 5 or so graduate level articles from major publications (we’re talking peer-reviewed with methodology sections, regression tables, etc) to read-through and see if that exercise was a marathon or intriguing.
 I can guarantee you even High School Heather would have found finance research boring and it would have deterred me from pursuing this degree.
 If my Bachelors program had us read more research, I might have gotten the clue that continuing on with finance was not for me.

 …you have nothing in common with the majority of your classmates.